From the left: Bernadette Patelesio, Margaret Bearsley, Maya Bernardo, Jude McKee, Vicky Raw and Archbishop Paul Martin, SM.

 Being a Lay Leader is a calling to a radical way of being and working in the Church.
 It is a special invitation to live out our baptismal call to be missionary disciples.

-Te Hao Nui – Launch Out has produced Lay Pastoral Leaders in various Catholic organisations and chaplains in the Archdiocese of Wellington.
+Te Hao Nui – Launch Out has produced Lay leaders and ministers in various Catholic organisations and chaplains in the Archdiocese of Wellington.
 Several have worked in senior chaplaincy roles for the New Zealand Catholic Bishops Conference.
 Some of them have been also invited to work in other dioceses.

 Click on this link to read the History of the Launch Out Formation Programme

-Margaret Bearsley-Margaret is originally from Waikato, and now lives in Wellington.
+Margaret Bearsley-Margaret is originally from Waikato and now lives in Wellington.
 Margaret studied theology through Holy Cross College in Mosgiel in the late 1980s.
 After two years working at the National Centre for Religious Studies in Auckland, she returned to Hamilton to study law at Waikato Law School.
 When her husband died in 2011 after a long illness, she began to consider how she could again become active in parish life, initially beginning with involvement in St Vinnies.
-Her intentions in becoming a member of the Holy Trinity Parish Pastoral Council in 2019 were to help the amalgamated parish flourish as a united Catholic community and to support the spiritual growth and missionary outreach of parishioners.
-Undertaking the Launch Out programme provides many opportunities for her to discern her calling to support parish life and growth.
+Her intentions in becoming a member of the Holy Trinity Parish Pastoral Council in 2019 were to help the amalgamated parish flourish as a united Catholic community and support parishioners’ spiritual growth and missionary outreach.
+Undertaking the Launch Out programme provided many opportunities for her to discern her calling to support parish life and growth.

-Bernadette Patelesio– Bernadette has been living Wainuiomata for the past 25years.
+Bernadette Patelesio– Bernadette has been living Wainuiomata for the past 25 years.
 Bernadette and her husband Peter have five children and 7 grandchildren.
-She has recently begun working as a piano teacher has spent the last 15 years working in health and social services.
-She is now working very part-time in order to focus on her Launch Out journey and being home for her elderly mother who lives independently on the same property.
-She is an active parishioner at St Patrick’s, which is part of Wairua Tapu Parish, currently serving on the Stewardship Team.
+She has recently begun working as a piano teacher and has spent the last 15 years working in health and social services.
+She is now working very part-time to focus on her Launch Out journey and being home for her elderly mother who lives independently on the same property.
+She is an active parishioner at St Patrick’s.

 Who can apply?